IDSplat: Instance-Decomposed 3D Gaussian Splatting for Driving Scenes: Introduction

 \section{Introduction}

 Reconstructing dynamic scenes has become an important cornerstone in the development of autonomous driving systems, enabling closed-loop training and testing through sensor-realistic renderings.
 In contrast to real-world testing, digital twins provide a scalable, low-cost, and safe means of exploring novel driving scenarios using already collected data \cite{lindstrom2024real2sim, ljungbergh2024neuroncap}.
 Recent work has improved the quality, efficiency, and sensor compatibility of such reconstructions \cite{yang2023unisim, wu2024mars, tonderski2024neurad, hess2025splatad, turki2023suds, yan2024streetgs, zhou2024drivinggaussian, chen2025omnire}, but typically rely on human-annotated object trajectories and 3D bounding boxes, which are expensive and time-consuming to acquire at scale.

-To address this challenge, several self-supervised approaches have emerged that aim to reconstruct dynamic scenes without human annotations \cite{yang2023emernerf, chen2023periodic, peng2025desire, xu2025ad, huang2024s3gaussian, zhang2024street}.
+To address this challenge, several self-supervised approaches have emerged that aim to reconstruct dynamic scenes without human annotations \cite{yang2023emernerf, chen2026periodic, peng2025desire, xu2025ad, huang2024s3gaussian, zhang2024street}.
 Although they produce high-quality renderings, they lack explicit instance decomposition, significantly limiting their practical use, since novel scenario generation requires manipulating individual dynamic objects.

 In this paper, we address the problem of reconstructing realistic dynamic scenes without human annotations, while preserving instance-level decomposition and learning the underlying motion trajectories of individual objects.
 Reconstructing dynamic scenes using 3D Gaussian Splatting (3DGS)~\cite{kerbl20233Dgaussians} presents a significant challenge, as it violates the assumption that each 3D point maintains a fixed position and appearance across viewpoints.
-While prior self-supervised approaches address this by introducing time-dependent Gaussian parameters \cite{chen2023periodic, huang2024s3gaussian, peng2025desire}, we instead preserve the geometry and appearance of coherent object instances over time and optimize their rigid transformations to capture the true underlying motion.
+While prior self-supervised approaches address this by introducing time-dependent Gaussian parameters \cite{chen2026periodic,huang2024s3gaussian,peng2025desire}, we instead preserve the geometry and appearance of coherent object instances over time and optimize their rigid transformations to capture the true underlying motion.
 This formulation preserves instance-level decomposition and enables controllable trajectories, rather than relying on time-varying primitives whose changing visibility and appearance can lead to inconsistent scene representations.

 Obtaining instance-level decomposition of 3D Gaussians without annotated poses introduces an additional challenge.
 Although 3D object trackers can perform well in estimating object poses and have been used effectively in dynamic scene reconstruction \cite{tonderski2024neurad, yan2024streetgs}, they rely on human annotations for fine-tuning on the target data and are constrained by the predefined taxonomy of those annotations.
 To overcome this limitation, we leverage recent advances in vision models and employ a language-grounded video tracker to extract instance masks in a zero-shot manner, allowing both generalization to new datasets and new classes without retraining or additional annotations.
 These masks are lifted to 3D using corresponding lidar point clouds, and object poses are estimated via RANSAC using DINOv3~\cite{simeoni2025dinov3} feature correspondences.
 To further address pose misalignments and missing detections, we introduce an iterative robust coordinated-turn smoothing scheme that discards outliers and refines the trajectories.